MLDemon: Deployment Monitoring for Machine Learning Systems: MATHEMATICAL DETAILS AND PROOFS

-We can contrast the rate from Part (i) with the minimax rate for RR.
+We can contrast the rates from Parts (i) and (ii) with the minimax rate for RR.
 Lemma \ref{lemma:part_ii_of_minimax_theorem_main} follows from the fact that in the worst-case the anomaly signal is poorly calibrated.
 Either the model accuracy drifts without alerting the detector or the policy will spuriously query too often.